rounak-dutta/RPI-Pico-16-BTn-MIDI-Controller-using-CircuitPython/README.md

     3. The oled brightness is currently set to 0.4 (i.e., 40%), and the same can be changed in the "Initializing the 0.96inch OLED Display" portion of the code.
     4. The threshold for the touch-input (for sustain) can be set in the "Setting Touch-pin for Sustain Input" portion of the code
     5. If the oled screen has different address (or different I2C speed, here 1,000,000 is used), the same can be modified in the "Initializing the 0.96inch OLED Display" section.

+# Setting up and programming the RPI-Pico:
+    1. For a new/ fresh RPI-Pico which is not setup for circuit python, press and hold the "bootsel" button on the Pico, and then plugin to the PC and release the button.
+    2. The Pico should show-up as a drive, and in that drive copy the the CircuitPython UF2 file, either from this repository or from the CircuitPython page, link mentioned below.
+    3. After the UF2 file is copied, the Pico now appears as a new drive ("CIRCUITPY") and it should contain the "lib" folder and the "code.py" file.
+    4. In the lib-folder all the required libraries goes, and one can copy the contents of the lib-folder attached in this repository or download the corresponding latest versions from the CircuitPython page. *** Please make sure, the UF2 file and the libs used are of the same version, otherwise errors may occur ***.
+    5. In the "code.py" file, copy the contents of the "16-BTn_MIDI_Controller_ver1.py" file in this repository, and as soon as the changes are saved in the "code.py" file, the code should start running.
+    6. Please make the required changes to the "code.py" file to match the hardware connections in ones design.